 by Alex Fox and Jason Slezak

 “Have you ever skied in two feet of powder?
 Then you know what it feels like to foilboard!”
 With those two sentences Jason Slezak inspired a nation.
 Endless fresh powder runs awaited us at our local beach, and we were instantly hooked.
 It’s been a fun learning curve and tips from the pros have always made learning easier.
-Kitesurfing Magazine asked pro riders Jason Slezak and Alex Fox to share some of their best tips.
+Kitesurfing Magazine asked pro riders Jason Slezak and Alex Fox to share some of their best tips for learning to hydrofoil.

 Ideal Conditions for learning to Foilboard